-An FHA loan is a government insured mortgage that is designed to make buying a home more affordable.
-FHA loans have lower down payments and more lenient credit requirements in comparison to traditional loans.
+An FHA loan is a government-insured mortgage that is designed to make buying a home more affordable.
+FHA loans have more lenient down payment and credit requirements than traditional loans.

 What down payment is required with an FHA loan?

-FHA down payments are much lower than traditional loans.
-They range from 3.5% to 10% depending on your credit score.
+The down payment requirement for an FHA loan is generally smaller than for a traditional loan.
+It can range from 3.5% to 10% depending on your credit score.

 Do you need great credit to qualify for an FHA loan?

-No. You may be eligible for an FHA loan with a credit score as low as 500 to 580.
+You don’t need perfect credit for an FHA loan.
+You may be eligible with a credit score as low as 500 to 580.
 If your credit score is below 580, you may need to make a larger down payment.

 Will I have to pay mortgage insurance?